 - FeLV/FIV Testing: we test these diseases in cats.
 FeLV= feline leukemia virus; FIV= feline immunodeficiency virus.
 It is transmitted through blood, saliva or urine or infected cats.
 Kittens can also get it from their mothers.
 It is important to get your kittens tested, along with any outdoor or exposed indoor cats.

 It also important not to forget the flea control.
 Fleas are a year round problem.
 If they want to feed and find you, they will!
 If your pet is itchy at the base of it’s tail or down its legs, or has scabs there (cats have scabs on their neck)… reasons for this problem are Fleas! #1, 2, and 3.
 All it takes is 1 bite… if your dog or cat are allergic, they are going to start reacting!
 They can even come in on you, they take a ride on your shoe or pant leg.
 They are also small enough to fit through screens on doors or windows.
 During the winter they are smart enough to find a warm spot to hang out (preferably in your house), but they are hardy enough to locate somewhere hospitable outdoors too.

 You’re in luck!… We currently have lots of flea and tick medications available!

-Nexgard: protects puppies and dogs against fleas and ticks.
+Nexgard: protects puppies (8 weeks and older) and dogs against fleas and ticks.
 Taken as an oral monthly medication.